Ofra Haza: Death

-Haza is buried in the Artists section of Yarkon Cemetery in Petah Tikva near Tel Aviv.
+Haza is buried in the Artists section of Yarkon Cemetery in Petah Tikva.

 Legacy

 Bezalel Aloni, Haza's manager and producer of 28 years, published a book Michtavim L'Ofra (Letters to Ofra) in 2007.
 The book is partly Aloni's autobiography and partly a biography of Haza, and includes letters written by Aloni.

 On 22 March 2007, on the seventh anniversary of her death, the Tel Aviv-Yafo Municipality and the Tel Aviv Development Fund renamed part of the public park in the Hatikva Quarter Gan Ofra (Ofra's Park) in her honor.
 The park is placed at the end of Bo'az street, in which Haza's childhood home stood.
 The park features a children's playground, symbolizing her love for children and the old quarter she grew up in and always came back to.

 On 19 November 2014, Google celebrated her 57th birthday with a Google Doodle.
 Pakistani blogger Sarmad Iqbal who is known for his pro-peace stance, praised Ofra Haza enthusiastically in his blog post titled A Pakistani's love letter to Israeli pop music and cinema for The Times of Israel in 2017.
 Sarmad wrote "She was more than just a cultural icon of Israel as she also tried to bridge the wide gap between Israel and her Arab neighbors as her songs spread to a wider Middle-Eastern audience defying all the barriers to peace and friendship between Arabs and Israel."

-In the video game Grand Theft Auto: Liberty City Stories, her track "Im Nin'Alu" is featured in a fictional radio station which plays Middle Eastern and Indian Music.
+In the 2005 video game Grand Theft Auto: Liberty City Stories, her track "Im Nin'Alu" is featured in a fictional radio station which plays Middle Eastern and Indian music.

-In 2023, Rolling Stone ranked Haza at number 186 on its list of the 200 Greatest Singers of All Time.